armthethinker/personal-site/projects/moral-decision-making-haptic-feedback-in-virtual-environments.md

 - Our lever group accurately controlled the two elevators in the training section of their scenario.
 However, when the floor becomes electrified and an elevator starts falling, participants were not able to remember how the system operated.
 - Many participants were deeply immersed.
 Some walked away emotionally struck by the scenario.
 However, there were also some who never became immersed or they became immersed, but lost that immersion when our hardware failed.

-Ultimately, we hold our findings from the haptic and non-haptic groups to be more valid.
-Our initial findings can be found on a Carnegie Mellon project showcase site.
-It is our aim to publish our findings more formally."
+Ultimately, we hold our findings from the haptic and non-haptic groups to be more valid than the lever group.
+"
+%}

+{% include p-section.html
+   url="dsc0043.jpg"
+   caption="Image of our handmade galvanic skin response and heart rate sensors." content="
+We tested 60 participants.
+While all participants completed the scenario, 4 datasets were thrown out due to technical issues.
+All participants were students or recent graduates of Carnegie Mellon University.
+A more detailed description of our methodology can be found on a <a href='http://ideate.xsead.cmu.edu/gallery/projects/virtual-trolley' target='_blank'>Carnegie Mellon project showcase site</a>."
 %}

 {% include p-section.html
    header="My role"